You are listening to the Sean Hannity Radio Show Podcast.

 That's not going to be tolerated.

-And so I can't control the deep state.
+And so I can't control the Deep State.

-I can't control the other governmental agencies, but I can get uh a as fierce a control as I can on the comms department and send a message to the other senior staff here that we're not going to do this.
+I can't control the other governmental agencies, but I can get as fierce a control as I can on the comms department and send a message to the other senior staff here that we're not going to do this.

-We're here to serve the President.
+We're here to serve the president.

-The President is here to serve the three hundred and twenty five million Americans and he's president for all people Sean, not just the ones that voted for him.
+And he's the president for all people, Sean, not just the ones that voted for him.

-I I think anybody and everybody should go.
+If they continue to do it, I think anybody and everybody should go.

 I don't think there should be any exceptions to that rule.

-He also spoke afterwards and he went through everything what his role in the campaign was about four contacts but as part of a a broader job that he had as it relates to the Russians.
+He also spoke afterwards, and he went through everything what his role in the campaign was about for contacts, but as part of a broader job that he had as it relates to the Russians, I mean, there's Russian obsession in the media today.

-What is your take on on a media that never focuses in on anything but that seemingly well I mean maybe it's eyeballs and some of the uh networks that you compete against but I I I think it's a uh it's a hoax.
+Well, I mean, maybe it's eyeballs in some of the networks that you compete against, but I think it's a hoax.

-I think it's a nonsensical I I was there very very early in the campaign didn't see anything of what is being described.
+I was there very, very early in the campaign, didn't see anything of what is being described.

-I got hit, Sean, you know that you and I are personal friends.
+You and I are personal friends.

 I had to respond to it aggressively.